 Whilst the League was reduced to 7 clubs, to make the number of matches up, a Greensome Foursome Knock Out AVON TROPHY competition was organised, which has proved so successful that the clubs do not want to drop it.
 To ease fixture congestion, the competition is to be played over the winter months from the 2015-16 season onwards.

-Matches are arranged in a meeting of all clubs in late October or early November to give time for dates to be included in Club Diaries.
+Matches are arranged in a meeting of all clubs in October or early November to give time for dates to be included in Club Diaries.
 Most matches are now played Friday afternoon/ evening or Saturday afternoon with afternoon matches preceded by a Brunch rather having a meal afterwards.
 The dress code required is decided by each individual club.

 If any Clubs are interested in joining the league, please contact Marc Walker by e-mail or on 07964 351601.